-Types of available Metrics
+Types of Trace Metrics

 As an example, I like to keep track of how many Actors get spawned during a session, so I added a counter to the ActorSpawned delegate available in UWorld.